JohnSnowLabs/langtest/docs/pages/task/question-answering/default-question-answering.md

 - We categorize the input data into three groups: "male," "female," and "unknown."
 - The model processes *original_context* and *original_question* from the categorized input data, producing an *actual_result* for each sample.
 - The *expected_result* in fairness is the ground truth that we get from the dataset.
-- In the evaluation process, we compare the *expected_result* and *actual_result* based on the tests within the bias category.
+- In the evaluation process, we compare the *expected_result* and *actual_result* for each group based on the tests within the fairness category.

 ## Representation